justplainstuff/plainstack/web/documentation/0-motivation.md

 ### HTMX/Alpine.js (vs. React, Vue, Svelte)

-plainweb prohibits frontend build processes.
-Instead, it uses HTMX and Alpine.js to enhance server-side rendered HTML.
+plainweb strongly discourages frontend build processes.
+Instead, HTMX and Alpine.js are embraced to progressively enhance server-side rendered HTML.

 While this approach simplifies development, it makes it harder to leverage existing frontend ecosystems like React.

 ### Node.js (vs. Deno, Bun)

 Node.js is a mature and reliable runtime.
+It's been around for a while and edge cases have been ironed out.

 Bun is generally faster than Node.js and plainweb might switch to Bun once it reaches a stable state.
+Bun's file router and built-in SQLite support would allow us to remove these bits from plainweb.

 ### Express (vs. Hono, Fastify)

-Similar to Node.js, Express is a mature and well-tested framework with a rich middleware ecosystem.
-Since plainweb doesn't support multiple deployment targets like Hono, it can fully utilize the Node.js ecosystem.
+Express is a mature and well-tested framework with a rich middleware ecosystem.
+Since plainweb doesn't support multiple deployment targets like Hono, it can fully lean into the Node.js ecosystem.

 Express receives less attention from the community, and some middleware packages are not actively maintained.
 Note that plainweb may switch to Hono in the future.